realworldocaml/book/en/09-modules2-draft.md

 module Increment : functor (M : X_int) -> X_int
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Unlike ordinary functions, functors require more explicit type
+Functors require more explicit type annotations than ordinary
-annotations.
-In particular, the module type on input module of a
+functions.
+In particular, the module type on the input module of a
 functor is mandatory.
 The module type on the output is not, however,
-and would be inferred if it were omitted.
+and will be inferred if omitted.

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~ { .ocaml-toplevel }
 # module Increment (M:X_int) = struct